gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    When a subsequent DTLS connection is setup, two new 64-byte endpoint pair shared secrets are derived using the TLS-Exporter as defined above.
 The Shared Key Identifiers form a sequence.
-If the previous endpoint pair shared secrets used Shared Key Identifiers 2n-1 and 2n, the new one MUST use Shared Key Identifier 2n+1 and 2n+2, unless 2n = 65534, in which case the new Shared Key Identifiers are 1 and 2.
+If the previous endpoint pair shared secrets used Shared Key Identifiers 2n-1 and 2n, the new ones MUST use Shared Key Identifier 2n+1 and 2n+2, unless 2n = 65534, in which case the new Shared Key Identifiers are 1 and 2.